mert-acar/atlas-crawl/README.md

 - [ ] **Create an ChatBot page to 'chat with the data'.**

 Retrieval-Augmented Generation (RAG) is a hot topic for deploying large language models (LLMs) to enable the AI model to use the custom data as context during generation.
 Tools like [LlamaIndex](https://llamahub.ai/) and [run-llama](https://github.com/run-llama/rags) enable local LLMs to be deployed for custom projects.
-LLM generation speeds improve everyday with projects like [speculative decoding](https://arxiv.org/abs/2310.07177) and a simple front end to generate charts and can be created easily.
+LLM generation speeds improve everyday with projects like [speculative decoding](https://arxiv.org/abs/2310.07177) and a simple front end to generate charts and answer questions can be created easily.